ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 The idea for this project came from the need of a family member with autism spectrum disorder to have extra encouragement to organize and complete tasks, but I think it could be helpful to anyone who has trouble with procrastination or motivation to get daily tasks done and feel better about accomplishing those tasks.

 ### Features
-- User Login: Users will be able to log in by creating accounts, or by using third-party authentication.
+- User Login: Users will be able to log in by creating accounts, or by using Google Authentication.
 - User Profile: Users will be able to create a profile allowing them to customize their to-do list with their own categories.
 - Create, Edit, and Delete Tasks: Users will be able to add new tasks, edit existing tasks, and delete tasks.
 Tasks can be deleted either when editing them, or by checking them off the list.
 - View To-Do List: Users will be able to see the complete list of tasks;